turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 * `aria-label` - Described above.
 Provides additional information about an element.
 * `aria-live` - **CRUCIAL** This Indicates an area of the page that might change, which tells the screen reader to watch this section of the DOM and announce any changes if necessary.
 (Ie: your facebook feed).
 Values are `polite` and `assertive`.
 * `aria-atomic` - Assistive technologies will present the entire region as a whole.
+This can be used with `aria-live` when you only update part of a view but you want the screen reader to read the entire section.
 * `aria-required` - Tells a user if they need to provide input on an element before a form is submitted.